inmanta/web-console/docs/design/testing.md

 ## Tooling

-- Jest as the test runner for unit tests
+- `Jest` as the test runner for unit tests.
+This is one of the most popular javascript unit testing library, and the most commonly used with React.
-- React Testing library for rendering (partial) component trees
+- `React Testing Library` for rendering (partial) component trees.
+It's gaining popularity among the React projects, mostly because it's a lightweight black-box testing utility (in contrast to `Enzyme`, which relies on implementation details)
-- Cypress when testing the whole application (optionally with backend integration) is necessary.
+- `Cypress` when testing the whole application (optionally with backend integration) is necessary.
+`Cypress` provides this capability in a much more stable way than `Selenium`.
+It's also easy to learn, provides screenshot and video capture support (it also supports testing with multiple browsers, in case we need it in the future).